Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - I suppose that all of this (obfusctation + checksum with different rules) was implemented as some Game Genie or other cheating hardware counter measure as it is twisted as hell.
 Clearly a single byte attack will inevitably lead to the activation of a suicide code as at least three bytes must be modified to hack something (one byte of data + 2 bytes of checksum);

-- On the contrary, the data corresponding to picture tiles stored in memory slots of camera are not protected by any way;
+- On the contrary, the data corresponding to picture tiles stored in memory slots of camera are not protected by any way (as well as Game Face data);

 - Forcing the minigame scores in memory with the correct checksum is enough to unlock image B album, there is no other trick necessary;

 - Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatibles.

+- Funfact:  the beginning of the save ram acts as an image buffer in which everything seens by the sensor is copied.
+This means than when you stop the camera, the last image buffered stay in memory as long as you do not activate the camera sensor again.
+This image can be extracted (or modified) as easily as another.

 So I can now propose a general structure of the Game Boy Camera save format for the first time since Jeff Frohwein proposed one in the early 2000's.

 # Game Boy Camera save ram format by increasing adresses

 - **0x00000-0x00FFF: the last image seen by the sensor (128x128 pixels, 256 tiles).
-The last line of 16 tiles is glitchy.
 The camera copies 0x0100-0x0EFF to memory slots when save is activated.
 The effective resolution is in fact only 128x123 as indicated in the datasheet of the M64282FP sensor so the last 5 lines of pixels are blank.;**
 - **0x01000-0x0102E: filling with 0xFE**
 - **0x0102F-0x010D8: game save area, see details:**
     - *0x0102F-0x01060: unknown data (perhaps some from Trippy-H);*